Mobilizon: How it works

 Some instances aim at specific cultural and social impact with the support for multi-lingual communities like the Swiss instance supporting German, French, English, Swiss High German, and Italian language.

 History

 On May 14, 2019, the Framasoft association launched a crowdfunding campaign in order, on the one hand, to verify the interest of the community for the project, and on the other hand to ensure the financing itself.
 At the end of the campaign, on July 10, 2019, the participation goal was reached with more than €58,000 collected.

 A test platform was put online on October 15, 2019, to allow people supporting the project to discover the tool and get first impressions from the general public.

 The first version is scheduled for the first half of 2020.

 On June 22, 2020, when Beta3 is released, Version 1 is pushed back to Fall 2020.

 On October 27, 2020, the first version is officially launched.

+In 2024, the maintenance of Mobilizon is handed over by Framasoft to another french non-profit, Kaihuri, which has received financial support from NLnet foundation to continue the project.

 As of February 7, 2025, there are 79 Mobilizon instances located worldwide, with cumulatively 4,188 groups that created 376,753 events.